TorokRZ/emailproject/README.md

 # emailproject

-This beginner level email project's function is to
+This beginner level project's function is to:
 - generate an email address
 - Determine the department
 - Generate a random password